fox-it/dissect.sql/README.md

 configuration data.
 For more information, please see [the documentation](https://docs.dissect.tools/en/latest/projects/dissect.sql/index.html).

+## Supersession notice

+This project has been **superseded** by [`dissect.database`](https://github.com/fox-it/dissect.database), which provides the same functionality along with broader database support.

 ## Requirements

 This project is part of the Dissect framework and requires Python.